Dhaya94/subscription-form-client/README.md

 The user input is validated, and any errors related to the input are displayed to the user and need to be resolved before the form can be submitted.

+Once the form is submitted successfully user is shown a success message and allowed to redirect to the form to submit another entry.

 ### `Dependencies`

 - Axios